 The triad of SOC visibility represents a model shift in cybersecurity for two reasons:

 - shifts the focus of safety operations from the perimetery to the interior of the network and shifts from a “protection and prevention” to a “detection and response” orientation.
-Businesses today no longer rely on an entry/exit (North-South) risk prevention model, they must adopt a more realistic approach that focuses on detecting threats that bypass the firewall, leverage living-off-land and spread within the enterprise;
+Businesses today no longer rely on an entry/exit (North-South) risk prevention model.
+They must adopt a more realistic approach that focus on detecting threats that bypass the firewall, leverage living-off-land and spread within the enterprise;

 - supports a security strategy focused on critical resources and driven by data – events, endpoints and network traffic.
 This knowledge enables companies to detect threats, identify and secure their critical assets, and remediate attacks in real time.